 In October of 2015, the Arkansas Dept. of Education (ADE) was awarded the State Personnel Development Grant (SPDG.)
 From the AR SPDG website: “The SPDG will directly support the ADE State Systemic Improvement Plan targeted districts and build upon the Response-to-Intervention (RTI) Arkansas initiative, which is a multi-component, general education model designed to identify students who may be at risk academically or behaviorally, offer support, and monitor progress.
 The five-year grant will be used to develop RTI literacy and behavior resources and tools, including professional development and technical assistance, that educational cooperatives, districts, and schools can utilize to assist all students, especially students with disabilities.”

-The Center for Community Engagement is a main partner in the grant and provides training and support for Positive Behavioral Interventions and Supports (PBIS) to targeted school districts in Arkansas.
-The American Institutes for Research (AIR) is also a main partner in the grant and provides training and support for RTI in Literacy.
-The third main partner is the Parent Training and Information Center (part of the Center for Exceptional Families), which provides support and information for parents about their role in supporting their children.
+The Center for Community Engagement was a main partner in the grant and provided training and support for Positive Behavioral Interventions and Supports (PBIS) to targeted school districts in Arkansas.
+The American Institutes for Research (AIR) was also a main partner in the grant and provided training and support for RTI in Literacy.
+The third main partner was the Parent Training and Information Center (part of the Center for Exceptional Families), which provided support and information for parents about their role in supporting their children.